 Prague, Czechia is one of the most visited cities in Europe, and the sizable crowds are proof of that.
 It’s perfectly picturesque!
 The intriguing art installations and streets lined with colorful buildings are oh so instagramable.
 And at times, the passing red trams are the only reality check from being swept away into a fairytale.
 Other times, it’s the unmissable tourist crowds.
 Keep reading our Prague Travel Guide to learn more.

 There are plenty of things to do in Prague, Czechia that will keep you busy.
 One of them is standing in lines to see attractions.
 So we decided to take another challenge upon ourselves (read about John’s marathon experience in Zagreb here) and provide some equally exciting swaps to popular tourist destinations around Prague that will get you to step away from the crowds.
 At the end of the day, it’s your choice where to go and what to do in Prague.
-However, we are happy to supply options for a unique experience.
+However, we are happy to supply options for a unique experience in this Prague travel guide.

 If you insist on hitting the hotspots, here are two tips.
 One, purchase entry tickets in advance to avoid wasting time queueing.
 And two, visit in the shoulder season – spring and autumn.
 We visited Prague in October and enjoyed the added bonus of autumn foliage.